Ablett family

-The Ablett family is one of the most prominent in Australian rules football, with many members playing in the Victorian Football League/Australian Football League.
+The Ablett family is one of the most prominent families in Australian rules football, with many members playing in the Victorian Football League/Australian Football League.

 Family members

-FRED ABLETT – The first family member with the surname Ablett to play Australian Rules Football was Frederick (Fred) William Ablett (born in 1883), he played 56 games in the WAFL from 1906–1910.
-He played for North Fremantle from 1906–1908, Midland Junction in 1909, and then returned to North Fremantle in 1910.
+FRED ABLETT – The first family member with the surname Ablett to play Australian Rules Football was Frederick (Fred) William Ablett (born in 1883), he played 56 games in the WAFL from 1906 to 1910.
+He played for North Fremantle from 1906 to 1908, Midland Junction in 1909, and then returned to North Fremantle in 1910.

-ALF WILLIAMSON – Alf Williamson was the first VFL/AFL player related to the family.
+ALF WILLIAMSON – Alf Williamson was the first VFL player related to the family.
 He played 11 games for Carlton from 1912 to 1914, and 8 games for Melbourne in 1914.
 Nicknamed Lofty, he was killed in action in World War I in 1917.

 LEN ABLETT – The first family member with the surname Ablett to play in the VFL/AFL was Len Ablett.
 Born in 1916, he played for Richmond from 1939 to 1943, winning a premiership in his final game in the VFL.
 He played 70 games for Richmond before returning to play and coach for Myrtleford Football Club.
 He was later the club president and is a member of the Ovens & Murray Football League Hall of Fame.

 GEOFF ABLETT – The next to make their mark in the VFL were three brothers – Geoff, Kevin and Gary – sons of Alf Ablett, who was Len's first cousin.
 In a career which started in 1973 with Hawthorn before a stint with Richmond, and ended with St Kilda in 1985, Geoff played 229 games for 163 goals, Geoff played in the 1976 and 1978 premiership sides.

 KEVIN ABLETT – Kevin made his VFL debut in 1977 with Hawthorn and played with Richmond and Geelong before his last game in 1985, Kevin played 38 games in the VFL.